While research reveals that sexual activity between married and cohabiting couples is decreasing fast, the same study shows most of us still want it.

 1/6 reveal being too bloated stops sex

-Our study uncovered 1/6 agreeing that feeling too full and bloated would put a stop to sex.
+Our study uncovered 1/6 agree that feeling too full and bloated would put a stop to sex.

 40% would refuse sex if their partner hadn’t done their chores